New Jersey Criminal Defense Attorneys

 Our criminal lawyers are here to listen to your story and offer a solution.
 With decades of combined experience, you’ll find yourself in good hands with your rights protected.
 These lawyers aren’t just the faces of the firm either; they will be the ones personally handling your case.

-The criminal process is intimidating.
-But you don’t have to do it alone.
-We provide immediate and accurate answers regarding your penalties, your defense strategy, how to respond to the police or the prosecutor’s office, and your next steps.
+The criminal justice process is intimidating.
+But you don’t have to go through the New Jersey criminal system alone.
+We provide immediate and accurate answers regarding the criminal penalties for your charges, your defense strategy, how to respond to the police or the prosecutor’s office, and your next steps.

 As former prosecutors, our criminal attorneys have a comprehensive understanding of New Jersey criminal law and how the system works.
 We also know that the prosecution has the burden of proving your guilt “beyond a reasonable doubt.”
-This means that if their evidence is weak, we can exploit those weaknesses and fight for dismissal.
+This means that if their evidence is weak, we can exploit those weaknesses and fight for a dismissal of your charges.

 Are You a Parent of a Child Charged With a Juvenile Crime?

-The criminal penalties and process work differently in the juvenile court system.
+The criminal penalties and process work differently in the New Jersey juvenile court system.
 Therefore, contact our juvenile criminal defense lawyers today to discuss your options.
-Our firm’s lawyers have tried 100+ juvenile delinquency trials.
+Our criminal lawyers have tried 100+ juvenile delinquency trials.

-We Provide a Strong Defense for a Variety of Criminal Cases
+We Provide a Strong Defense for a Variety of Criminal Defense Cases

-At Clark, Clark & Noonan, LLC, we do not limit ourselves to the cases we accept.
-For this reason, we take cases for numerous offenses to ensure that no matter the crime, you have someone standing by you every step of the way.
+At Clark Criminal Defense Lawyers, LLC, we do not limit ourselves to the cases we accept.
+For this reason, we take cases for numerous criminal offenses to ensure that no matter the crime, you have someone standing by you every step of the way.

-DUI & DWI involving drugs or alcohol result in varying penalties depending on your case.
-We’ll give you options if you’re charged with a DWI in a school zone, refusing a breathalyzer or blood test, or driving with a license suspended for a previous DWI charge.DUI & DWI
+DUI & DWI charges involving drugs or alcohol result in varying penalties depending on your case.
+We’ll give you options if you’re charged with your first DWI offense, a DWI in a school zone, refusing a breathalyzer or blood test, or driving with a suspended license for a previous DWI charge.DUI & DWI

-You Always Have Options With Clark, Clark & Noonan, LLC
+You Always Have Options With Clark & Noonan, LLC

 - First-Degree Criminal Offense – 10 to 20 years in prison; fines up to $200,000.
 Up to 30 years for specific crimes like first-degree murder.
 Other crimes include armed robbery, drug distribution, and other violent crimes.